-Q: I run a small business where all of my employees are family members.
+Q: I run a small business where all my employees are family members.
 Are labor law posters necessary?

 Q: My business is located on an Indian reservation.
 Do I still need to display postings?